 4.7 Relationships Between CAISO and Participating Loads

 The CAISO shall only accept Bids for Supply of Energy or Ancillary Services or Submissions to Self-Provide Ancillary Services from Loads if such Loads are those of a Participating Load that has entered into a Participating Load Agreement with the CAISO and which meet standards adopted by the CAISO and published on the CAISO Website.
 The CAISO shall not accept submitted Bids for Supply of Energy or Ancillary Services from a Participating Load other than through a Scheduling Coordinator.
 The CAISO shall not accept Bids from Scheduling Coordinators relating to Load from any Non-Generator Resource unless the resource owner or operator undertakes in writing, by entering into a Participating Load Agreement, to comply with all applicable provisions of this CAISO Tariff as they may be amended from time to time.
+A Participating Load shall provide any or information consistent with the requirements set forth in Section 4.6.4.

 4.8 Relationship Between CAISO and Intermittent Resources

 The CAISO shall not accept Bids for an Eligible Intermittent Resource other than through a Scheduling Coordinator.
 Any Eligible Intermittent Resource that is not a Participating Intermittent Resource, or any Participating Intermittent Resource for which Bids are submitted shall be bid and settled as a Generating Unit for the associated Settlement Periods (except that the Forecast Fee shall apply in such Settlement Periods).
+An Eligible Intermittent Resource shall provide any data or information consistent with the requirements set forth in Section 4.6.4.

 * * * *